Technische Universität Braunschweig

 • Examination: Written elaboration + presentation

-Content: administrative and organisational aspects of the seminar as well as introduction to scientific work and the topic of AI in marketing.
+Content: administrative and organisational aspects of the seminar as well as introduction to scientific work and the topic.

 Please register for the Stud.IP event to receive information and news about the seminar.
 Further information (e.g. on the procedure and topic allocation) will be provided at the kick-off.
 The binding registration for the examination will take place via the TU-Connect portal as part of the kickoff event.
 Your presence at the kickoff is mandatory for participation in the seminar.